 Since the late 1990s Leiden University has had locations in two cities: Leiden and The Hague.
 Progress has been particularly rapid in recent years.
 Six of the University's seven faculties are now active on the The Hague campus.
 The Faculty of Governance and Global Affairs is located fully and exclusively in The Hague, as is our Leiden University College.
+One of the Faculty of Humanities’ biggest programmes, International Studies, is based in The Hague as well.
 By reflecting the profile of The Hague as the city of peace, security and justice, along with the other opportunities the city offers for teaching and research, our The Hague Campus is rapidly gaining recognition as a prominent international centre of academic education and research.

 Four key themes in The Hague